-3. Complex compound social action on SNS: A case
+3 Complex compound social action on SNS: A case

-The case we shall examine in some detail is a long discussion on a Facebook forum for Polish migrants in the Netherlands.4 The data, as will become clear, represent a lengthy and complex case of Facebook interaction, starting from an update which then triggers likes, comments and reactions to comments.
-The interaction ran for five days, from March 14 until March 19, 2016.5 No less than 65 individuals were involved in the conversation, and the update triggered a total of 192 responses - 'comments' as well as 'replies' to comments.
+The case we shall examine in some detail is a long discussion on a Facebook forum for Polish migrants in the Netherlands.
+The data, as will become clear, represent a lengthy and complex case of Facebook interaction, starting from an

+Though we cannot belabor this point to any satisfactory degree in the space of this paper, the event presented as a case here is in itself, of course, an abstraction.
+The Facebook discussion we examine here appeared on a forum, and the histories of themes, modes of interactions, shifting 'camps' and conflicts on this forum evidently provide a backdrop - a higher-scale context - for what happened in the case we focus on.
+The sensitivities regarding the 'correctness' of the update which then triggers likes, comments and reactions to comments.
+The interaction ran for five days, from March 14 until March 19, 2016.
+No less than 65 individuals were involved in the conversation, and the update triggered a total of 192 responses - 'comments' as well as 'replies' to comments.
 In our analysis, we shall call the entire interaction the event; the update defines the main action; comments and replies to comments are all actions.
 We shall need to provide more precise descriptions of those actions later.
 Thus, the main action, performed by a female journalist whom we shall nickname 'Ala', invited 79 comments and 113 replies: a total of 192 actions.
-In our transcript (available online) the main action is numbered 0, the comments are numbered as 1, 2, 3... etc, and the replies to comments as 6.1, 6.2, 6.2 ... etc.
+In our transcript (available online) the main action is numbered 0, the comments are numbered as 1, 2, 3 ... etc, and the replies to comments as 6.1, 6.2, 6.2 ... etc.